lovetingyuan/react-atomic-context/README.md

 - createAtomicContext

   - Used to create a context, similar to `React.createContext`, but it requires an object as the initial value.
   - The created context provides a Provider component, which wraps the components to be rendered.
 It must be provided with a prop named `value`, whose value is typically similar to the initial value and contains properties consistent with the initial value.
+Changing value of `value` prop won't take effect.
   - The Provider component also provides an additional `onChange` prop that accepts a function, which is called whenever any property changes.
   - There is no "Consumer" component available in `react-atomic-context`.
 We only support accessing the context through calling `useAtomicContext`.